timmcanty/goodSees/README.md

 - Users can search the site for films

 - Users can see the overall ratings for a film.
-- Users can create and edit a profile

 - Users can feature a single reel on their profile
-- Users can view each others ratings and profiles

 Schema: